-Students with IEPs and Section 504 plans are at higher risk for school discipline than their nondisabled peers.
+Students with IEPs and Section 504 plans are at higher risk for school discipline than their peers without learning differences.
 But when students with LD or ADHD get into trouble, the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act offer them more protection from harsh school discipline than students without identified disabilities.

 These laws appreciate that students with disabilities may display disruptive behaviors due to their disabilities, and they should not be punished for those behaviors.

-Instead of punishing a student with a disability for conduct caused by his disability or because the school failed to address his challenging behaviors properly, the laws require schools to put in place suitable behavioral supports that focus on the child’s precise needs.
+Instead of punishing a student with a disability for conduct caused by their disability or because the school failed to address their challenging behaviors properly, the laws require schools to put in place suitable behavioral supports that focus on the child’s precise needs.

 In some situations, students with and without disabilities are treated the same when it comes to discipline.
 For instance, all students suspended for fewer than 10 school days within an academic year are treated alike.
 If the suspension is for more than 10 days, all students have the same right to a disciplinary hearing conducted by the school superintendent or a designated hearing officer.

 The initial part of the hearing is a factual determination of guilt or innocence: What happened?
 Did the student commit the offense the school is alleging?
 Did the student’s behavior violate the school’s Code of Conduct?

 The next part of the hearing determines punishment.
 The team explores the nature of the student’s behavior as well as their history: Was violence involved?
 Was the student baited, bullied, or targeted?
 Do they have a prior disciplinary record?
 Are they an honor student with an unblemished past?

 After discussion, the team may recommend and implement further suspension or expulsion for students without disabilities.
 However, at this point, students with a documented disability are given extra protection from strict disciplinary enforcement.